telstra/MessagingAPI-SDK-node/README.md

 -   `scheduledDelivery` (optional): How long the platform should wait before attempting to send the message (in minutes).
--   `notifyUrl` (optional): Contains a URL that will be called once your message has been processed. **If you are using a domain URL for the `notifyUrl` attribute you must include a forward slash at the end of the URL, for example `notifyUrl: "http://www.example.com/"`**
+-   `notifyUrl` (optional): Contains a URL that will be called once your message has been processed. **If you are using a domain URL (e.g. http://www.example.com) for the `notifyUrl` attribute, you must include a forward slash at the end to receive notifications, for example, `notifyURL: "http://www.example.com/"`.**
 -   `priority` (optional): Message will be placed ahead of all messages with a normal priority.
 -   `replyRequest` (optional): If set to true, the reply message functionality